marianiulian06/Angular-Lazy-Loading/README.md

-A simple project for test Lazy-Loading
+A simple project for testing Lazy-Loading